 The phrase "moment of truth" was first used by Ernest Hemingway in his story Death In the Afternoon.
 It described the moment a sword was thrust fatally into a bull during a bullfight.
 The phrase has since become part of general vernacular, refering to a point of no return, an epiphany, a decisive moment.
 When it comes to the choices we make that impact other species, each other and our shared environments, we are continually engaged in these moments of truth.

 In each interview, image, piece of writing and filmed encounter, the project proposes the idea that all life deserves equally to be free from intentional harm.
 By engaging with people who work in animal industries, as well as consumers and people who defend animals from use, this idea is tested and held to the light.
 Here the word "harm" means physical or mental injury that can be experienced.
-Though plant life demonstrates complex, cooperative and intelligent behaviors, flora does not appear to express suffering for reasons that humans and other animals do.
+Though plant life demonstrates complex, cooperative and intelligent behaviors, flora does not appear to express suffering for the reasons that humans and other animals do.
 This does not mean that taking the life of plants is without consequence, only that without a nervous system or brain, the consequence for the plant is probably not going to be grief, fear, or physical pain in the way we understand those states.
 In contrast, animals do have nervous systems and brains, and do demonstrate physical and emotional suffering.
-So I am interested in why civil societies strive to defend humans from harm regardless of their appearance, abilities or intelligence, yet justify causing other species harm based on those very differences.
+So I am interested in why civil societies strive to defend humans from harm regardless of their appearance, abilities, religious status or intelligence, yet justify causing other species harm based on assumptions and beliefs about those very qualities.

 How do you choose who to interview?